 Finally, of all the wonderful places to travel with kids is the magical and luxurious Walt Disney World.
 I’m sure everyone has heard of Walt Disney World, so today, I’ll simply share admission prices and parking.

 Admission passes for adults can range from $120-$180 depending on what type of ticket you choose with parking being $20 per day.
 Walt Disney World is one of our family goals for 2018.

 Go ahead and check out How I Accomplished My Disney World Bucket List in One Day!

 While you are at it, read our Dimes to Disney January Update to know how we are affording our Disney vacation this year.

 In summary, I have outlined three wonderful places that you can travel to with kids this spring.
 First, is Dinosaur World which has three locations, affordable admission prices, and free parking.

 Next, is Legoland which is located in Florida and California.
 The Lego-themed, outdoor park is moderately priced and does not offer free parking.

 Lastly, is Walt Disney World which is located in Florida.
-The Disney-themed park weighs in at being one of – if not the best theme park in the United States.
+The Disney-themed park weighs in at being one the best theme park in the United States.

 In those two posts alone, I have packed tons of ideas on how to keep you having an amazing spring-break – within your budget and right in the comfort of your own hometown!